 6. The Club will conform to current licensing laws.

 7. No intoxicating liquor or food may be brought onto the Club premises at any time by members or guests for consumption on the premises unless agreed by the Bar Manager or the Board.

 8. Admission to the Pedmore Lounge Bar will only be permitted to any persons who are dressed in appropriate clothing (no sweaty bodies).
 No admission to the Pedmore Lounge to any person under the age of 16 years unless accompanied by an adult, except when the Iverley Room is closed.

-9. The Norton Room is a meeting room and junior room where young members can relax and watch children’s TV.
+9. The Norton Room is a meeting room.
 It may also be used by coaches who may use the TV interactively for indoor coaching in bad weather.
 There is a serving hatch to allow for bar service if required.

 10. No pets or animals of any kind, except guide dogs, may be brought on to the Club premises, except the car park, without the express permission of the Board.

 11. Members are not allowed free access either to the behind bar areas , kitchen, wash-up areas, store rooms, electric room or cellars and only persons properly delegated by the Board or the Bar Manager may help in serving any refreshments, from either the bar or the kitchen.

 12. Members are not allowed to tamper with or adjust any equipment provided for the benefit of the members, e.g. television set, telephone, heating and ventilation equipment and public address system, etc. Any faults must be reported to the Bar Manager, Bar Staff, a member of the Board or the Office.

 13. Gambling shall not be permitted on the Club premises without seeking prior permission of the Board.